 We operate in a highly competitive business.
 We compete for audiences with advertising revenues as our principal source of income.
 We compete directly with other radio stations, as well as with other media, such as broadcast, cable and satellite television, satellite radio and pure-play digital audio, newspapers and magazines, national and local digital services, outdoor advertising and direct mail.
 We also compete for advertising dollars with other large companies such as Facebook, Google and Amazon.
+We have diversified our business but are still heavily dependent on radio.
+Radio continues to be challenged given the other forms of media available and there is no guarantee that radio will be able to regain share from its competition.
 Audience ratings and market shares are subject to change, and any decrease in our listenership ratings or market share in a particular market could have a material adverse effect on the revenues of our stations located in that market.
 Audience ratings and market shares could be affected by a variety of factors, including changes in the format or content of programming (some of which may be outside of our control), personnel changes, demographic shifts and general broadcast listening trends.
 Adverse changes in any of these areas or trends could adversely impact our business, financial condition, results of operations and cash flows.